01vadim10/slot_automat/README.md

-# Kohana PHP Framework, version 3.2 (development)

-This is the current development version of [Kohana](http://kohanaframework.org/).

-For the most current release, see the 3.1/master branch.
+# This is my completed project.
+Project slot_automat realized by idea slot-automats in real life, which you can see in casino